Un rÊve elfique

 eyes of Breton and a cute little nose somewhat mischievous.
 She was

-wearing long brown hairs falling down to her waist.
+wearing long blonde hairs falling down to her waist.
 She was clothed

 simply with a long white robe with some small needle-point laces of